saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

 <pre style="font-size:12px">
 from jnpr.junos import Device
-from pprint import pprint

 with Device(host='10.0.0.1', user='lab', password='lab123', normalize=True) as dev:
-    rpc = dev.rpc.get_ospf3_neighbor_information({'format':'json'})
+    rpc = dev.rpc.get_bgp_summary_information()

-pprint(rpc)
+    ...
 </pre>

 As you expand your scripting efforts, it starts to make sense to turn to functions so that it becomes easier to re-use code.
 Eventually, you might end up creating a file with most of the commonly used functions as I did.
-I would simply import the file into other scripts and re-use all my previous work like that.
+Most often, I would import the functions into other scripts and re-use all my previous work like that.

 Using a class:
 ==============

 Having all the functions in one file worked really well and it enabled me to re-use a lot of functions.
-After a while though, someone pointed out to me that I could just as well extend the <b>Device</b> class with my own specialized <b>subclass</b> that contains the functions (or methods) I use most.
+After a while though, someone pointed out to me that I could just as well extend the <b>Device</b> class with my own specialized <b>subclass</b> that contains the functions I use most.

 Have a look at the following file <b>juniper_class.py</b>: